‘Siesta Key’ Star Chloe Trautman Shares Cryptic Message As She Steps Back From ‘Extremely Toxic’ Reality Show

 It wasn’t long ago that the reality star expressed excitement over the possibilities for the new round of episodes.

 In November, Chloe posted to her Instagram to reveal that she was excited to start filming Season 4.
-In a post seen here, Chloe revealed she was on a new journey and hoped to inspire some of her fans.
+In a post seen here, she revealed she was on a new journey and hoped to inspire some of her fans.
 She has been on a health and fitness journey since viewers last saw her on the MTV hit.

 The Florida native also told E!
 News that she hoped to showcase more of her personal life in the upcoming season.
 Chloe revealed that she’s had a boyfriend for more than three years who has never been seen on the show, and she added that she hoped to share that unseen part of her life in the future episodes.

-Chloe’s update comes just one month after she shared a friendly selfie as she posed with pals Juliette Porter and Amanda Miller, seen here.
+Chloe’s update comes just one month after she shared a friendly selfie that showed her posing alongside fellow stars and pals Juliette Porter and Amanda Miller, seen here.
 Siesta Key also stars Madisson Hausburg, Kelsey Owens, Brandon Gomes, and Garrett Miller.